- Solar advice hub

 - Level 4: Your whole home, and it turns on automatically

-They’ll then install a relay that can physically disconnect your home from the grid in the event of a power cut.
+The engineer will then install an automatic or manual relay that can physically disconnect your home from the grid in the event of a power cut, plus another consumer unit (fuse box).

 To learn more, check out our guide to EPS for solar.